| |

 • 4 large onions peeled and finely chopped

-• 1/4 cup pickling salt or kosher saltย
+• 1/4 cup pickling salt or kosher salt

 • 1 cup prepared horseradish

-• 1 1/2 cups natural brown sugar
+• 1 1/2 cups light brown sugar or granulated sugar

 • 1 tsp celery seed